towersvault/shinpokered/README.md

 - Fixed incorrect encounters on route 13 for some versions v1.23.04
 - Tweaked a flag for shinies so it can be used as a debugging toggle
-- The girl in Oak's lab toggles a built-in randomizer for wild pokemon
+- The girl in Oak's lab toggles a built-in randomizer for wild pokemon and your starters
   - Shuffles all pokemon that can be gained through walking, surfing, fishing, or from the game corner
+  - If activated early enough, your starter pokemon options are shuffled as well
   - Randomizes using a saved seed value, so the shuffled order is always preserved between play sessions
   - A new random seed is generated upon each new game
   - There are three pokemon lists based on base-stat-total; A, B, and C tiers